 An exquisitely patterned fish, the giant yet gentle Napoleon wrasse is a favourite fish to encounter for divers in many regions of the world.
-This is because, in areas where they are still not wary of divers, they seem to actively seek out tactile interaction, and have even been known to form bonds with individual divers whom the wrasse recognise and seek out.
+This is because, in areas where they are still not wary of humans, they seem to actively seek out tactile interaction, and have even been known to form bonds with individual scuba divers whom the wrasse recognise and seek out.

 Most often they will approach divers, using their constantly roving eyes to follow and scrutinise their movements.
 Look into its eyes and you can not help but be struck by this fish's obvious intelligence and awareness.
 They seem to enjoy being stroked and will lean against the pressure of your hand.
 Sometimes it will even give a diver a gentle nudge or a brush, just like a dog acts when it wants to be petted.

 Common name: Napoleon Wrasse are also known as Napoleon fish, Maori wrasse, and various other names

 The Napoleonfish can instantly be recognized by its size, colour and shape.
 It is one of the largest reef fishes in the world and is the largest member of the wrasse family.
 They can grow up to 230 cm and weigh 190 kg.
 They have fleshy lips and a hump over the head that is similar to a Napoleon hat.
 The hump becomes more prominent with age.

 Colours vary with age and sex.
 Males range from a bright electric blue to green, a or purplish blue.
 Mature males develop a black stripe along the sides, blue spots on their body scales, and blue scribbles on the head.
 Juveniles can be identified by their pale greenish colour and 2 black lines running behind the eye.
 Females, both old and young, are red-orange on the upper parts of their bodies and red-orange to white below.

 Maori wrasse, like all other wrasses, have protrusible mouths, with separate jaw teeth that jut outward.